-Sexual wellbeing encompasses the range of positive sexual health outcomes for an individual.
+Sexual wellbeing encompasses a range of positive sexual health outcomes for individuals.
 Sexual wellbeing is intrinsically linked to one's physical, mental, emotional and social health.
-It can be conceptualised on two levels:
+There are two ways to think about sexual wellbeing:

 - 1. Personal sexual wellbeing refers to a person's internal development in terms of the self and the body.
-This includes notions of identity, agency, self-esteem, recognition and understanding of feelings and desires and perceived body image. - 2.
-Relational sexual wellbeing refers to the development and maintenance of mutually respectful relationships with people in a person's social context.
-These relationships are characterised by gender equality and are free from violence and coercion.
+This includes notions of identity, agency, self-esteem, perceived body image and understandings of feelings and desires. - 2.
+Relational sexual wellbeing refers to the development and maintenance of mutually respectful relationships.
+These relationships support gender equality and are free from violence and coercion.
+21

-At the individual level, sexual wellbeing is influenced by safe sex, access to sexual health services and the availability of contraceptives.
-It is also shaped by a person's physical, sexual, mental and emotional health and maturity: knowing and accepting one's body as it grows and evolves.
+At the individual level, sexual wellbeing is influenced by a person's ability to choose whether to have sex and to access sexual health services and contraceptives.
+It is also shaped by a person's physical, sexual, mental and emotional health and maturity.
 Sexual wellbeing is also linked to the acceptance of one's own sexual preferences, gender identity and the preferences and identities of others.

-At the interpersonal level, communication and relationship-building with a person's sexual partner/s can lead to feelings of connection, sexual pleasure, safety and comfort.
-Relationships with friends and family can also influence sexual wellbeing and behaviour, particularly for young people, due to influencing socio-cultural norms that circulate within peer circles.
-Societal norms and values also contribute to the development of sexual wellbeing, especially those pertaining to abstinence and sexual activity, gender and sexuality.
-Traditional gender roles within society can impose limits on the sexual freedom and choice of certain people, such as young women and gender and sexuality diverse individuals.
+At the interpersonal level, communication and relationship-building with a person's intimate partner/s can lead to feelings of connection, safety, comfort and sexual pleasure.
+Relationships with friends and family can also influence sexual wellbeing and behaviour for young people due to the influence of sociocultural norms that circulate within peer circles.

+Societal norms and values also contribute to the development of sexual wellbeing, especially those relating to abstinence and sexual activity, gender and sexuality.
+For example, traditional gender roles can impose limits on the sexual freedom and choice of certain people, such as young women and gender and sexuality diverse individuals.